Updated September 2023

 Ideas and details are the heart of our content.
 There needs to be one most important thing the audience should know (think key take-away) and sufficient detail (evidence, examples and explanations) to support this and secondary concepts.
 Get more on good ideas.

 This is the structure and format of content--the order of the ideas and details, and the way we move from one idea to the next.
 A logical flow is important to keep the audience engaged and to effectively convey our points.
+Check out this advice on organization and flow.

 3. Voice & Tone

 Voice and tone are the expression of the writer's personality through words.
 These traits create the way writing feels to someone when reading or listening, and it's how we establish trust.
 Our tone should match our audience (formal or chatty), platform (research journal or Twitter), and subject (obituary or new client win).
-Get more tips on finding the right voice for your audience.
+Discover more tips on finding the right voice for your audience.

 4. Word Choice